WaylonWang2020/WAF-TEST/README.md

 ##### If you have good idea, please `pull requests` to me.

-* For local use, you need to build the PHP environment. put 'waf.php' in web root.<br>
+* For local use, you need to build the PHP environment.
+Then, put 'waf.php' in web root.<br>

   you can use this program : http://www.phpstudy.net/download.html